 Renato Fassbind started his career in 1982 as Managing Director of Kunz Consulting AG.
-From 1984 until 1990 he was Auditor and ultimately Head of Internal Audit at F. Hoffmann-La Roche AG.
-Renato Fassbind then joined ABB Ltd and served between 1990 - 1997 as Head of Corporate Staff Audit, and then as Chief Financial Officer and member of the Executive Board from 1997 to 2002.
-Subsequently, he joined Diethelm Keller Holding AG as Chief Executive Officer from 2002 to 2004.
-He joined Credit Suisse Group AG as Chief Financial Officer and member of the Executive Board from 2004 until 2010.
+From 1984 until 1990, he was Auditor and ultimately Head of Internal Audit at F. Hoffmann-La Roche AG.
+Renato Fassbind then joined ABB Ltd and served between 1990 and 1997 as Head of Corporate Staff Audit, and then as CFO and member of the Executive Board from 1997 to 2002.
+Subsequently, he joined Diethelm Keller Holding AG as CEO from 2002 to 2004.
+He joined Credit Suisse Group AG as CFO and member of the Executive Board from 2004 until 2010.

-Currently Renato Fassbind serves as Vice Chairman of the Board of Directors of Swiss Re AG, is the Chairman of its Audit Committee and member of its Compensation Committee.
-Furthermore, Renato Fassbind sits on the Board of Kühne + Nagel International AG and is a member of its Audit Committee.
+Currently, Renato Fassbind serves as Vice Chairman of the Board of Directors of Swiss Re AG, is the Chairman of its Audit Committee and member of its Compensation Committee.
+Furthermore, Renato Fassbind serves on the Board of Kühne + Nagel International AG and is a member of its Audit Committee.